Pohakala at Mehana

 No analysis available

-The public remarks repeatedly confirm VA financing availability through assumable VA mortgages.
-This is strong, direct evidence from several listings, so the feature is true with very high confidence.
+The listings repeatedly confirm VA financing is available through assumable VA loans or mortgages.
+This is direct, repeated public-remarks evidence, so confidence is very high.

 While the HOA is confirmed to carry 100% hurricane insurance, there is no explicit statement that the building has full or walls-in coverage.
 Because the required 'fully insured' wording is missing, this is set to false with medium confidence.